samjarman/TomKit/README.md

 # TomKit

-Now, you, the humble iOS Developer can have the wonder and awe of Tom Oliver in your iOS app!
+Now you, the humble iOS Developer, can have the wonder and awe of Tom Oliver in your iOS app!

 ![example](http://i.imgur.com/KfAyyQV.png)